Founder and Executive Director

 In her work at Baltimore Green Space, Miriam has published white papers on community-managed open space; stewardship practices of land trusts; and Baltimore’s forest patches.
 In 2010 she was awarded the Aileen Hughes Award for Leadership in Land Conservation for her work with Baltimore City to establish a straightforward way to preserve community-managed open spaces.
 She also spearheaded efforts to provide access to municipal water for community gardens.
 Miriam serves on Baltimore City’s Commission on Sustainability.

-Katie Lautar’s work focuses on program development, outreach, site support, and coordination of the Forest Stewardship Network.
+Katie Lautar directs all of our programming related to green space preservation and forest patch care.
+Her work focuses on program development, outreach, site support, and the Forest Stewardship Network.
 She came to this work through her love of nature and communities.
-Katie has extensive experience in community organizing, designing non-profit programs, and creating educational programs.
-She earned a Masters Degree in Environmental Education with a concentration in Equity Studies from Lesley University.
+Katie has more than 13 year experience in community organizing, designing non-profit programs, and creating educational programs.
+She earned a Masters Degree in Environmental Education from Lesley University, while living outdoors in different bio-regions.
 She earned her Bachelors degree at Goucher College in Elementary Education with a Minor in Peace Studies.
-She has also directed programs at Strong City Baltimore and is a founder of the 2640 Cooperative.
-Additionally, she has considerable experience in consensus building and collaborative program development.
+She directed youth development and education programs at Strong City Baltimore and is a founder of the 2640 Cooperative.
+She also has considerable experience in consensus building models and collaborative program development.